HSI's Quick Review

 Optimum Internet is a great value,because it’s faster than DSL but more affordable than fiber.
 Optimum is that sweet spot.
 Just make sure your sales rep fully discloses all the start-up fees, and you’ll have a pleasant experience.

-The HSI Ratings are an aggregate score assigned by our Internet professionals.
-It includes several factors, including:
+Our HSI ratings are an aggregate score assigned by our internet professionals.
+They include the following factors:

 - Government Data on ISP Speed and Reliability